null

 Coaxial cable can last for many years, but it can go bad.
 The main culprits are:

 • Heat damage – When exposed to high temperatures for a prolonged amount of time, the plastic wrap can melt.
-Unprotected, the inner components will get damaged.
+Unprotected, inner components will get damaged.

 • Physical damage – Bending coax cable or stepping on it can damage the inner components, affecting transmission.

-• Water damage – Water inside the cable can affect the electrical components.
+• Water damage – Water inside the cable can affect electrical components.
 Depending on severity, it can degrade performance or render the cable useless.

 • Connector damage – If a connector comes loose, rusts, or breaks, the cable can't efficiently transmit information from one source to another or at all.